 With the tulip being a common addition in Persian art and poetry due to its beauty and grace, they are often thought of as the perfect addition to any home environment, guaranteed to uplift the mood and ambiance.

 A cheerful display of blooming tulips can revive any gardener’s spirits during the cold, wet winter months.

 So, by planning and preparing your tulip bulbs you can be sure they will begin to make an appearance indoors long before they begin to bloom in your garden.

-The process is pretty simple and requires minimal amount of supplies, meaning the entire family can get involved in growing tulips in your glass jar.
+The process is pretty simple and requires a minimal amount of supplies, meaning the entire family can get involved in growing tulips in your glass jar.